 Starting Position: Propagation Intern

 Now, Ben is part of the senior leadership team managing up to 15 folks in spring.
 Most of the summer Ben is working on potting plants or some kind of propagation work.
-Johnson’s Nursery is fairly unique to have a large propagation portion to both its container and field growing activities.
+Johnson’s Nursery is fairly unique in having a large propagation portion to both its container and field growing activities.
 Ben cites the great crew he works with and the skilled long-term employees he’s lucky enough to work with.
-He also does recruiting and presentations for Johnson’s Nursery, specializing in demos and talks dealing with;
+He also does recruitment and presentations for Johnson’s Nursery, specializing in demos and talks dealing with;

 Usually for schools and plant enthusiast groups and nature centers.